stefanocampanella/MHPC-project/docs/frontmatter/prologue.md

 Given the diversity of topics involved, the extent of the material, the time assigned to this project, its focus on HPC, and finally my background, I had to _use_ some tools (algorithms, concepts, etc.) without fully mastering them.
 This unavoidable fact is reflected in the frugality of the bibliography and in their presentation, which occasionally could be sloppy or contain plain errors.
 The responsibility for those is mine and mine only.
 However, I hope that the material presented here, if not the subject for more in-depth and broader research by the author, will be at least a prompt for more expert readers.

 The growth of complexity in science, to which specialism was the universal response, is not going to decline; but maybe the compartmentalization of specialism will.
 When we will seek for systematic answers to the problems posed by this Cambrian explosion, one place to look will be Computer Science, which under many regards is the art of managing complexity by the human mind through abstractions.
-The simplest and most ubiquitous abstraction is the black box, and hence there is no shame in using black boxes when dealing with problems outside of our competence.
+The simplest and most ubiquitous abstraction is the black box, and hence there is no shame in using black boxes when dealing with problems outside our competence.
 However, in order to make scientific statements about them, neglecting their inner workings, one needs the strictest rigour on the assumptions on their inputs and outputs.

 It is unlikely that scientists will be replaced by scientific programmers in the future.
 However, good scientists surely will also be good programmers, i.e. they will be able to express elegantly both declarative knowledge by means of equations and of procedural knowledge, with the help of a computer.